maxmorgan89/frontend-story/learning-notes/ComputerScience/data-types.md

 console.log(a + b - c < Number.EPSILON); // true
 ```
+You can use your own epsilon number, like 0.001, that will be reasonable for comparing
+numbers in some particular case.
+For example, you don't need `Number.EPSILON` if you compare meters.

 [How to compare numbers correctly in JavaScript](https://dev.to/alldanielscott/how-to-compare-numbers-correctly-in-javascript-1l4i)
 > Result of adding 1 to max value of integer
 Operation completes successfully, initial value would not change.